montechie/mtp-angular-talk/README.md

 # mtp-angular-talk
 The source for the sample AngularJs project for production apps.

-## AngularJs 1.x for the Enterprise
+## AngularJs 1.x for Maintainable Apps

 Presentation by Wes Hunt